Constitution Square Historic Site

 Year-Round Field Trips

 An educational scavenger hunt of the property is also available year-round (weather permitting) for elementary and middle school field trips.
-Please contact firstname.lastname@example.org for more information or to book.
 The scavenger hunt is $1 a child.
 This is a great addition to a field trip to McDowell House.
 Field trips also often eat lunch in the park and public restrooms are open from April-October.
+Please click here for more information on field trips.
+Please contact firstname.lastname@example.org or call 859-236-2804 to book.
+Field Trips cannot be booked on our website.